0xVector/msim-debugger/README.md

 xattr -d com.apple.quarantine msim-dap-darwin-arm64
 ```

-### Other Platforms
+#### Other Platforms

-If you want to try using the extension on other platforms (do note that it is untested), you can either build and package
+If you want to try using the extension on other platforms (do note that it is untested and not explicitly supported), you can either build and package
 it yourself (see below), or use the pre-packaged extension and place a `msim-dap` binary for your platform
 in the `bin/` folder of the extension installation directory.

-See below on how to build the binary.
+### Packaging the Extension Manually

-## Building the Extension
+If you want to use the extension on a platform that is not supported by the pre-packaged version or just want to build it yourself, you can do so by following the instructions below.

 The process of building and packaging the extension yourself has 4 easy steps: